USF-Net: A Unified Spatiotemporal Fusion Network for Ground-Based Remote Sensing Cloud Image Sequence Extrapolation: Introduction

-To address these distinct challenges, this article introduces the Unified Spatiotemporal Fusion Network (USF-Net), a novel architecture that integrates adaptive large-kernel convolutions with a low-complexity attention mechanism within a unified encoder-decoder framework.
-Specifically, the encoder employs depthwise separable (DW) convolutions and squeeze-excitation (SE) blocks for hierarchical downsampling and multi-scale feature extraction.
-Following the encoder, we propose a unified spatiotemporal module (USTM) comprising three core components: 1) a spatial information branch, in which a spatial selection module (SSM) is designed to extract multi-scale cloud context through adaptive receptive field adjustment dynamically; 2) a temporal information branch incorporating a temporal agent attention module (TAM) is introduced to capture long-range temporal dependencies in cloud sequences while reducing computational complexity; and 3) a dynamic spatiotemporal module: a temporal guidance module (TGM) fuses spatial and temporal features, enabling unified modeling of temporal flow-guided spatiotemporal dependencies.
-For the decoder part, a dynamic update module (DUM) is implemented to mitigate the “ghosting effect” by contextual information decay during upsampling.
-In the DUM, the initial temporal state is employed as gating units to reweight spatiotemporal features, refining multi-scale representations while preserving critical cloud motion signatures.
-Finally, we publicly develop and release a novel ground-based cloud image sequence dataset, comprising large-scale, high-resolution sequences captured under diverse meteorological conditions.
-The main contributions of this article are summarized as follows. \begin{enumerate} \item{A novel unified spatiotemporal architecture, USF-Net, is proposed.
-It explicitly integrates temporal flow information to guide spatial feature learning, which enhances the coherence of temporal-spatial dependencies modeling and significantly improves prediction accuracy for complex cloud dynamics.} \item{A Unified Spatiotemporal Module (USTM) is designed to serve as the core of the network.
-It features a Spatial Selection Module (SSM) for dynamic, adaptive multi-scale feature extraction and a low-complexity Temporal Agent Attention Module (TAM) that effectively balances predictive accuracy with computational efficiency.} \item{A Dynamic Update Module (DUM) is introduced in the decoder.
-It leverages initial temporal states as an attention operator to reweight upsampled features, preserving critical motion signatures and effectively mitigating the “ghosting effect.”} \item{The introduction and public release of the ASI-Cloud Image Sequence (ASI-CIS) dataset.
+To bridge these gaps, this article proposes the Unified Spatiotemporal Fusion Network (USF-Net), a novel encoder-decoder architecture that integrates adaptive large-kernel convolutions with a low-complexity attention mechanism.
+Specifically, the encoder employs depthwise separable (DW) convolutions and squeeze-excitation (SE) blocks for efficient multi-scale feature extraction.
+Following the encoder, we propose a unified spatiotemporal module (USTM) comprising three core components: 1) a spatial information branch, in which a spatial selection module (SSM) is designed for dynamic receptive field adjustment; 2) a temporal information branch incorporating a temporal agent attention module (TAM) is introduced for efficient dependency modeling; and 3) a dynamic spatiotemporal module: a temporal guidance module (TGM) is proposed to explicitly fuse temporal flow with spatial features.
+For the decoder part, a dynamic update module (DUM) is implemented to mitigate the ghosting effect by using the initial temporal state as a gating operator to reweight spatiotemporal features while preserving high-frequency motion signatures.
+Additionally, we introduce and publicly release the ASI-CIS dataset, a large-scale, high-resolution benchmark for ground-based cloud extrapolation.
+The main contributions of this work are summarized as follows: \begin{enumerate} \item{A novel unified spatiotemporal architecture, USF-Net, is proposed.
+It explicitly integrates temporal flow information to guide spatial feature learning, which enhances the coherence of temporal-spatial dependencies modeling and significantly improves prediction accuracy for complex cloud dynamics.} \item{A USTM is designed to serve as the core of the network.
+It features a SSM for dynamic, adaptive multi-scale feature extraction and a low-complexity TAM that effectively balances predictive accuracy with computational efficiency.} \item{A DUM is introduced in the decoder.
+It leverages initial temporal states as an attention operator to suppress the ghosting effect and preserve fine-grained cloud details.} \item{The introduction and public release of the ASI-CIS dataset.
 As a major contribution to the community, ASI-CIS is a newly introduced, large-scale, high-resolution, multi-seasonal benchmark that addresses key limitations of previous datasets.
 It offers a more realistic and challenging foundation for advancing ground-based cloud extrapolation models.
-Extensive experiments on ASI-CIS show that USF-Net outperforms state-of-the-art methods in both prediction accuracy and computational efficiency.} \end{enumerate}
+Extensive experiments on ASI-CIS show that USF-Net outperforms state-of-the-art methods in both prediction accuracy and computational efficiency.} \end{enumerate} The remainder of this paper is organized as follows.
+In Section~\ref{sec:related}, we introduce the related works of ground-based cloud image sequence precidtion.
+In Section~\ref{sec:method}, we introduce the detailed structure of the proposed method.
+In Section~\ref{sec:exp}, we evaluate the performance of our proposed methods.
+Finally, Section~\ref{sec:conclusion} concludes the paper.